anfractuosity/inkbirdOCR/README.md

 # log-most-common.sh

-Finds the OCR'd value which appears the most common.
+Finds the OCR'd value which appears the most common (doesn't require you to specify a target value).

+# Hardware

 See https://www.anfractuosity.com/projects/fermentation-temperature-control-with-inkbird-308/ for more details on how the hardware is setup.